Jinjinov/google-reminders-php/README.md

 Google Reminders PHP API is a port of https://github.com/jonahar/google-reminders-cli python API to php

-To run this code you need a `client_secret.json` file with authorization credentials.
+To run this code you need the auto-generated `client_secret.json` file with authorization credentials from the Google API Console.

-For more, see:
+For instructions on how to generate it, see:

 https://developers.google.com/identity/protocols/OAuth2WebServer